-Key Stage 4 Options Process 2021-2024
+Key Stage 4 Options Process 2022-2025

-The choosing of option subjects to study through Key Stage 4 is an important and exciting moment in a student's secondary education and, in this year in particular, it seems to have arrived more quickly than ever.
-We aim to ensure, despite all the uncertainty we are all currently facing, that all students and parents/carers are fully informed and supported throughout this process.
+The choosing of option subjects to study through Key Stage 4 is an important and exciting moment in a student's secondary education.
+We aim to ensure, despite all the uncertainty we have been facing recently, that all students and parents/carers are fully informed and supported throughout this process.

 All students currently in Year 8 will be following a three-year Key Stage 4 programme of study in Year 9.
-We feel this approach enables our students to study a broad range of subjects in greater depth and provides plenty of opportunity to embed and apply their understanding.
+This enables our students to study a broad range of subjects in greater depth and provides plenty of opportunity to embed and apply their understanding.
 We believe that this gives the best chance for achieving success by the end of Year 11, whilst giving students the opportunity to study a broad and balanced curriculum.